 As business continues to grow, Richards Industries has found it extremely difficult to find qualified

-candidates to fill middle and high skill job openings.
+candidates to fill middle and high-skill job openings.
 As a result, Richards Industries began to engage with Partners for a Competitive Workforce’s (PCW’s) Advanced Manufacturing Industry Partnership (AMIP).

 Since 2009, PCW has convened the AMIP to meet the needs of employers and employees in the industry.
-The industry partnership model utilizes employer leadership to align education with industry, design career pathways with portable and stackable credentials that meet industry needs, engage education and workforce stakeholders to train the workforce, and utilize industry intelligence to develop long term strategies to improve the talent pipeline.
+The industry partnership model utilizes employer leadership to align education with industry, design career pathways with portable and stackable credentials that meet industry needs, engage education and workforce stakeholders to train the workforce, and utilize industry intelligence to develop long-term strategies to improve the talent pipeline.

-In 2012, an advisory committee of manufacturers led by Richards Industries partnered with Cincinnati State Technical and Community College to develop an entry level Machine Operator Training Program.
-Courses included machine shop math, mechanical plan reading, safety, SPC, mechanical machining and intro to CNC.
+In 2012, an advisory committee of manufacturers led by Richards Industries partnered with Cincinnati State Technical and Community College to develop an entry-level Machine Operator Training Program.
+Courses included machine shop math, mechanical plan reading, safety, SPC, mechanical machining, and intro to CNC.
 In 2013, Richards Industries enrolled 10 incumbent workers who completed the Machine Operator 1 curriculum designed to lead to the National Institute for Metal Working Skills (NIMS) Certification.
 The total investment in the project was $28,000.00 with PCW funding 50% and Richards Industries funding 50%, or $2,800 per employee.

-The Manufacturing Institute developed a return on investment calculator that could be used to quantify the business impact of partnering with an educational institution on manufacturers when used opposed to traditional sourcing options.
+The Manufacturing Institute developed a return on investment calculator that could be used to quantify the business impact of partnering with an educational institution on manufacturers when used as opposed to traditional sourcing options.
 The calculator identifies current costs incurred by manufacturers in hiring and training new jobseekers and compares the current process to costs associated with the implementation of an alternative method.